 U.S. Embassy Port of Spain

-Happy Holidays from the U.S. Embassy!
-We would like to remind U.S. citizens in Trinidad and Tobago that the incidence of burglaries, thefts, and robberies traditionally increases during the holiday season.
+The incidence of burglaries, thefts, and robberies increases during the holiday season.
+We would like to take this opportunity to remind all U.S. citizens of the need to exercise caution, and to practice heightened personal security during the holidays.
 Below are some tips to help you reduce your vulnerability to holiday crime.

 In Your Home